Glandular fever

 However, glandular fever can be dangerous for people with a significantly compromised immune system – for example, due to a HIV infection or following an organ transplant.
 For this reason, these individuals should avoid contact with people who have the infection.

-Following an infection with EBV, people remain immune for the rest of their lives.
-However, after the initial infection, the virus remains dormant in the body and may become re-activated if the immune system is weakened.
+Following an infection with EBV, people have life-long immunity against re-infection.
+However, after the initial infection, the virus remains “dormant” in the body and may become re-activated if the immune system is weakened.

-If the virus is re-activated in an otherwise healthy person, the infection usually causes no symptoms because the body has already developed antibodies against the virus and their immune system is able to fight it.
+If the virus is re-activated in an otherwise healthy person, the infection usually causes no symptoms because the body’s immune system has already developed the ability to fight it.
 In this case, the person may unknowingly pass on the virus to other people.

 What are infectious diseases?